 Look no further to find answers on whether it's time to incorporate retinol into your skin care regimen.
-TODAY Style sat down with skin care industry experts to get all the details on this popular product.
+We sat down with skin care industry experts to get all the details on this popular product.

 What is retinol?